Now: Efficiently moderate content and ensure DSA compliance Learn how

-The UK’s pending bill requires platforms to implement measures to address content that could cause physical or psychological harm to children.
+The UK’s Online Safety Act has passed its final parliamentary debate, and is set to become law.
+Platforms are required to conduct risk assessments, remove illegal content, and implement measures to protect children from online harm.
 Social media platforms would need to remove illegal content, take down material in breach of platform policies, and demonstrate enforcement of user age limits to mitigate circumvention.
 This includes taking preventative measures to tackle child sexual exploitation and abuse (CSEA).

 Platforms will risk fines; tech executives will risk fines, imprisonment, or both.
 Maximum fines for non-compliance will be the greater of— (a) £18 million (c.$21.7 million USD), and (b) 10% of the person’s qualifying worldwide revenue for the person’s most recent complete accounting period.

 ActiveFence specializes in safeguarding children online, equipped with a dedicated team of researchers and years of experience.
 Our comprehensive suite of solutions includes AI-powered Child Safety models, proactive risk reporting, and red teaming to uncover platform loopholes that bad actors can exploit.
 Choose one or all of our solutions to ensure compliance and protect children from harm.